Saucony Triumph ISO 4 Shoe Review

-The fit is different than the Triumph 3 and actually reminds me a lot more of both the original Triumph ISO and the Triumph ISO 2.
-The shoe is actually a little longer than the 3, but still narrow.
+The of the Saucony Triumph ISO 4 is different than the Triumph 3 and actually reminds me a lot more of both the original Triumph ISO and the Triumph ISO 2.
+The Saucony Triumph ISO 4 is actually a little longer than the 3, but still narrow.
 Throughout the years, I’ve worn anywhere from a 9.5-10.5 wide in the Triumph.
-This year, I find the 10 wide to be the best fit for me.
+This year, I find the 10 wide to be the best fit and most true to size for me.

 Finally, if you have never run in Saucony shoes, the heel counter is much lower than other models.
 I’ve never had an issue “running or slipping out of the shoe,” and don’t know anyone who has, but it is something to be aware of!
 We have many people that come into work that don’t like the shoe because of the low heel.
 It’s also a hard shoe to put orthotics and inserts into.

-The Saucony ISO 4 has gone through a few significant changes.
-One is that the entire bottom is lined with the Everun foam.
-Previous models included about half EVA and half Everrun.
+The Saucony Triumph ISO 4 has gone through a few significant changes.
+Now the Saucony Triumph ISO 4 features a full-length everun midsole and everun topsole.
+Previous models included about half EVA and half Everun.

-Now, it’s full Evverun.
+Now, it’s full Everun.

 Changing to an entire bottom of Everun means the shoe’s dynamic drastically changes.
 If you have run in the Saucony Freedom, it will feel much more similar.
-The Triumph ISO 4 feels much less soft and much firmer than the previous Triumph models.
+The Saucony Triumph ISO 4 feels much less soft and much firmer than the previous Triumph models.

-- I do personally like the Saucony Triumph ISO 4.
+- I do like the Saucony Triumph ISO 4.
 I’ve put just over 100 miles and not had an issue.
 While the midfoot is tighter than previous models, it’s not uncomfortable.

-- The shoe itself does feel drastically different, both in fit as well as ride.
+- The Saucony Triumph ISO 4 itself does feel drastically different, both in fit as well as ride.
 It’s definitely not a model of shoe I would buy blindly online.